Soka Gakkai International

 I happened to ask the person I was working with if she had a son and we started sharing our war stories in the usual manner until she explained guidance she had received which had really changed their relationship.
 I had never considered guidance, so I was very curious to hear what she had been advised.
 "When I was fairly new to the practice like you," she continued, "I was told that I was not respecting my son's life and that when I did, his behavior toward me would change dramatically."
 I could understand most of the guidance as I was aware I had not been treating my son with sufficient compassion.
 I chanted an hour for his happiness, without really understanding how he could change towards me.

 On the way to his mother's house I reviewed his life up to that point.
 He was the eldest child with two sisters.
 Unlike them he had not excelled at school except for football, at which he seemed to have an exceptional talent.
 I had no feeling for the sport and struggled to understand the people involved in it, so this was a big challenge for me.
 I encouraged him through the various village teams up to the National Academy.
 However, I was puzzled when he never went to team practices.
 I noticed he was always the last to arrive on match days and the first to leave.
 I tried to explain to him the politics of selection, as I attempted to get on good terms with the different coaches.
 But he never pushed himself forward.
 At first I put it down to shyness.
 As he got older, I began to see him as lazy.
-I could not understand why he would not want to develop his skills and fitness by training with the team.
+I could not understand why he would not want to develop his skills and fitness by training with the team. related article The Right to Become Happy by Kyoko Muramatsu Kyoko Muramatsu, a survivor of the 1995 Kobe Earthquake in which she lost her entire family and her home, recalls her long struggle to cope with bereavement, and how she regained the courage to live through the help of her local Soka Gakkai community.

 At 17, he was drinking heavily.
 At 18, he lost his license through drink driving, and I drove him to work to his first job as a gym instructor.
 Three weeks into the new job he was called up for jury service.
 It was a complicated fraud trial lasting 10 weeks, and he never worked again.
 He started training heavily in the gym, his weight going up to 17 stone (108 kg) as he was using steroids.
 His temper became increasingly volatile and he kept erratic hours.
 His attendance record at college deteriorated.
 He lost his license again, smashing into five parked cars on the way back from a club.
 He fled the scene and the police found five wraps of cocaine in the dashboard.
 He went to university and dropped out.
 He had trials with a football club, but got glandular fever.
 The next year he went to another university and dropped out.
 He had trials again and got glandular fever again.
 His professional football dream was finished.
 The next year he went to a local university and dropped out in the second term.
 By now he was deeply in debt, as I had refused to pay for the last two university courses.
 Bailiffs started coming to the door and so he left the country.
 For the last two years he had been living off his girlfriend in the town where his mother was born.
 From relatives we heard he stayed in most days surfing the net, only going out to play football.
 He seemed to be becoming a benefits specialist.

 Some of his struggles I could identify with, others left me totally bemused.
 I could not understand why he would not work.
 He had holes in his teeth which must be hurting, but he still chose to stay at home on his computer rather than earn money and get them fixed.
 I could not connect him to his family tree.
 Going only several generations back, he would find men who were explorers, war heroes and entrepreneurs.
 Where was the courage?
 Where was the determination?
 I could see family karma quite clearly revealing itself.
 Unconsciously he had felt rejected as the girls were held up as examples of how to behave and succeed.
 Children loved for what they can do rather than who they are.
 I remembered so well how I thought my mother preferred my photograph to me.
 My father and I were like blocks of granite grinding against each other.
 From the age of 15, I wandered around Europe during the holidays, returning the day before term started to a school I hated.
-Somehow I got through university, but, just like my son, I learned my real lessons outside the classroom, as I became increasingly estranged from my family.
+Somehow I got through university, but, just like my son, I learned my real lessons outside the classroom, as I became increasingly estranged from my family. related article Committed to Justice by Alvin Sykes Civil rights activist, Alvin Sykes says his practice and study of Buddhism strengthened his determination to fight for justice and deepened his belief in the power of dialogue.

 My parents decided to die on the same day.
 I was looking after mother who was dying of cancer at home.
 My father was in a home as he had got Alzheimer's and had become violent.
 When I made my daily visit, the nurse always asked me if he knew me today, and I was embarrassed by the question.
 We had never known each other.
 When my mother stopped visiting, he refused food and drink until he starved to death.
 On the last day, as he lay curled up on a mattress on the floor, his body taut with cramp, still fighting, alone in his fear as I looked on helplessly, I made a determination that somehow I would be less incoherent with my son than my father had been with me.
 Somehow, if my life was to have any value, I would break the family pattern of strong, silent men who did their duty and never showed their feelings.
 Before the practice I knew exactly what I wanted to achieve, but could not seem to make the amount of progress I wanted.